nickelser/co-coffeescript-presentation/coffeescript/1_overview/overview.md

 !SLIDE center

-# BTW, everything is an expression
+# Everything is an expression!

-implicit return statement for the last line of every function
+(implicit return statement for the last line of every function, à la Ruby)

 !SLIDE code